prof-tejera/homework-2-ruadh/README.md

 ## Submitting
 Edit this file (README.md) and complete the following:

-- URL to live application:
+- URL to live application:   https://prof-tejera.github.io/homework-2-ruadh/
-- VSCode 1.82.2 for MacOS
+- VSCode

 That is all!